-He slowly opened his eyes and studied the amber bottle for many seconds and then shifted his gaze to a small skiff moving south along the kelp beds two hundred yards west from where he sat.
+He slowly opened his eyes and studied the amber bottle for many seconds and then shifted his gaze to a small skiff moving south along the kelp beds two hundred yards from shore.
 At 29, he still had the eyes of a sniper, he only used his reading glasses in his profession as a lawyer for scanning legal documents.
 His unconscious made a note that it looked like a Mexican Panga boat and it moved like the Patrol Boat River that he rode for eight months in Viet Nam in the winter of 1968.

 The Panga slowed down in the middle of the kelp bed and his subconscious mind registered some objects rolling off the side of the boat.
-Then it turned west and sped out to sea where the formation of dark rain clouds crawled down the coast.
+Then it turned west and sped out to sea where a formation of dark rain clouds portended an evening shower.